 You can cook the beef in advance and place all the ingredients in individual containers ready to be assembled when you want some!

 Why We Love This Simple Taco Salad Recipe

-- Easy to prepare.
-All you need to make it are a few simple salad ingredients, a single pan, and a bowl.
+EASY - All you need to make it are a few simple salad ingredients, a single pan, and a bowl.
 Perfect if you are looking for healthy salad recipes that can be done in a jiffy.

-- It is customizable!
-It can be made based on one’s personal preference.
+CUSTOMIZABLE - It can be made based on one’s personal preference.
 You can pick and choose your favorite taco toppings, meat, and dressing you like.

-- It's a lot less messy!
-Cramming all the good stuff you like in a taco shell can be challenging.
+MESSY - Cramming all the good stuff you like in a taco shell can be challenging.
 And the inevitable mess that comes with it is part and parcel of enjoying traditional tacos.
-Making a taco salad bowl is just more convenient to prep and easier to enjoy.
+Making a taco salad bowl is more convenient to prep and enjoyable.

 Taco seasoning- You can use a store-bought ready-mix packet of taco seasoning for convenience.
 Or make a homemade taco seasoning.
 It is usually a mix of paprika, oregano, chili powder, cumin, and garlic, and onion powder.